Wendat Nation: Clothing

-Wendat clothing was mostly made from deer and beaver hides.
+Historically, Wendat clothing was mostly made from deer and beaver hides.
 Their clothes were very decorative by using porcupine quills, feathers, and wampum, and red was the most favourite colour in their culture.

 Men wore loincloths and moccasins on their feet, and in the winter, they wore sleeves and a cloak made of fur.
-On their backs, they wore fire pouches so that they could carry tobacco pipes, charms and personal belongings.
+On their backs, they wore fire pouches, also called bandolier bags, so that they could carry tobacco pipes, charms, and personal belongings.
 Wendat men tended to smoke, so it was common for them to carry a pipe.
 Women wore the same thing as men, but instead of loincloths, they wore skirts.